theleveragedguess/algorist/practical_algorithm_design/4_sorting_and_searching/README.md

 * _Case 1: Too many leaves_ — if the number of leaf nodes outweighs the sum of the internal evaluation cost, the total running time is $O(n^{\log_b{a}})$.
 * _Case 2: Equal work per level_ — as we move down the tree, each problem gets smaller but there are more of them to solve.
 If the sum of the internal evaluation costs at each level are equal, the total running time is the cost per level ($n^{\log_b{a}}$) time the number of levels ($\log_b{n}$), for a total running time of $O(n^{\log_b{a}}\lg{n})$.
-* _Case 3: Too expensive a root_ — if the internal evaluation costs grow rapidly enough with $n$, then the most of the root evaluation may dominate.
+* _Case 3: Too expensive a root_ — if the internal evaluation costs grow rapidly enough with $n$, then the cost of the root evaluation may dominate.
 If so, the total running time is $O(f(n))$.

-__The most interesting sorting algorithms that have not been discussed in this section include _shellsort_, which is a substantially more efficient version of insertion sort, and _radix sort_, an efficient algorithm for sorting strings.__